jaredstander/j3bot/README.md

 ======

 * Add weather plugin.

-* Modify karma plugin to prevent flooding.
+* Modify karma plugin with cooldown to prevent spamming.
+* Add verbose and non-verbose join options.
+* Add an admin-mode toggle for room behavior and attempting to auto-op users.